 Development co-operation agencies face mounting pressure to demonstrate that aid is actually improving the lives of the world’s poorest people.
 Citizens are demanding their governments show how public spending is contributing to development.
 Resource constraints and strong accountability pressures have resulted in a widespread call to increase the focus of development agencies on managing and measuring for results.
 From the Paris Declaration to the Accra Agenda for Action, and more recently the December 2011 High Level Forum on Aid Effectiveness in Busan, there has been a great deal of momentum and political interest in development results over the years.

 The OECD Development Cooperation Directorate is taking a fresh look at the results agenda in an effort to help advance results management among DAC members.
 As part of its work programme, it is conducting a review of development agency practice in results management including support to results systems in partner countries, with the aim of clarifying good practice in these areas.

 The programme of work includes:

-Workshop on the results agenda – 29 - 30 October 2013 – which focuses on a selected number of major challenges in development agency practice in results management and provides an opportunity for mutual learning.
+- Workshop on the results agenda – 29 - 30 October 2013 – which focused on a selected number of major challenges in development agency practice in results management and provided an opportunity for mutual learning.

 This webpage is under development and will be expanded drawing on DAC members and development agencies inputs and resources.